Help your students learn to write a summary with these free printable pages for your reading workshop.

 Follow Up Lesson: Snapshots of My Weekend

 - To follow up the introductory lesson, we have created a page called “Snapshots of my Weekend”.
-The purpose is so students can practice a more structured type of writing before working on summarizing texts.
+This will allow students to practice a more structured type of writing before working on summarizing texts.

 - To start this lesson, you must first draw pictures of highlights from a recent weekend you had.

-- We have provided four “instant picture” templates on our page (for those of you old enough…think Polaroid!), but of course, you could always choose to cut out the templates to create more than four to share with your students.
+- We have provided four “instant picture” templates on our page.
 (There is also a page of templates with lines for those students who feel more comfortable writing a few sentences instead of drawing.)

 - Share all of these pictures (or sentences) with your students and discuss how, once again, you didn’t necessarily talk about smaller details of your weekend such as sleeping or watching TV.